About the Journal

 Hindsight: Journal of Optometry History has published one volume and four issues per year since its beginning as the Newsletter of the Optometric Historical Society.
 Open access is provided here to content from volume 1 up to the present.
 Persons who are members of the Optometric Historical Society (OHS) may receive print copies of current issues for a fee.

 The Optometric Historical Society (OHS) is part of the Heritage Services division of Optometry Cares - The AOA Foundation, the philanthropic arm of the American Optometric Association.
-The OHS Advisory Committee provides guidance to the Board of Directors of Optometry Cares on the activities and management of the Society.
+The OHS Committee is appointed by the Board of Directors of Optometry Cares and guides the activities and management of the Society.

 In 1969, American Optometric Association Librarian Maria Dablemont and American Optometric Association past-president and Indiana University School of Optometry Henry Hofstetter plotted the formation of the Optometric Historical Society.
 In August of that year, Hofstetter sent a letter to ten persons of his “acquaintance who have been concerned very actively and obviously with optometric history as a subject of avid interest.”1 In that letter were the by-laws for the OHS that Hofstetter and Dablemont had drafted and a request to indicate willingness to serve on the Executive Board to help organize the society.
 The initial OHS Executive Board consisted of Hofstetter (president), John Levene (vice-president), Dablemont (secretary-treasurer), Arthur Hoare, and Sol Tannebaum.
 In October, 1969, a press release was sent to various optometric periodicals inviting membership in OHS by remitting a dues payment of $5.
 By January 1, 1970, there were 33 founding members who had paid their dues.